wcerny/DELVE6_Paper/README.md

 1. /result_files/: Probabilistic membership catalog and MCMC chains from $\texttt{ugali}$
 3. /code/: Codes used to extract quantitative results from MCMC chain and generate figures
-4. /figures/: .pdf versions of figures from manuscript
+4. /figures/: files for the figures in the manuscript (.pdf or .png format)
 5. /catalogs/: Selected catalog data from DELVE DR2 used for characterization analysis
 6. /raw_all/: Raw files from $\texttt{ugali}$ and $\texttt{simple}$; most users can ignore